Want to perfect your professional first impression? Learn how to introduce yourself over text with these tips and examples.

 You work closely with your team.
 If you’re working with a new group of coworkers or employees, reaching out with a conversational introduction can help you get established.

-Reaching out personally to make your sales is a great way to keep your clients coming back in the long term.
+Reaching out personally to make your sales is a great way to keep clients coming back in the long term.
 Your customers will love the personalized attention.

 When you interview a potential new employee, you want to come off as friendly and approachable.
 It’s also easy to send along a calendar link for quick scheduling.